jotaen/klog/Specification.md

 - Underneath the *date*:
   In this case the *summary* is considered to be associated with the entire *record*.
   The *summary* MAY span multiple lines.
-  Each of its lines MUST NOT start with “whitespace”.
+  Each of its lines MUST NOT start with a “space” or a “tab”.
 - Behind *entries*:
   In this case the *summary* is only considered to be referring to the corresponding *entry*.
   The *summary* text follows the *entry* on the same line,